 Bring outdoor plants indoors

 Smaller outdoor pots can also be brought indoors from your balcony or patio to relieve the harsh summer heat.
-They may drop a few leaves as they adjust to the lower light levels, but they should be fine for about a week-long vacation.
+They may drop a few leaves as they adjust to the lower light levels, but they should be fine for a week-long vacation.
 Group them on your balcony or patio if you don’t want to bring any outdoor pests inside.
 Be sure to place them in a spot that would be shaded most of the day and allow the plants to catch any rainwater while away.

 Find self-watering options

-photo courtesy of Amy Chen via Unspash
+photo courtesy of Amy Chen via Unsplash

 Leave your succulents alone